puppetlabs-toy-chest/puppet-webhooks/README.md

 ====

 First, review the [Heroku Quickstart][quickstart] guide.
 Create an account and install the Toolbelt.
-To use this code you'll need to verify your account by adding a valid credit card, even if you use the free facilities.
+To use this code on Heroku you'll need to verify your account by adding a valid credit card, even if you use the free facilities.
 Without this verification you will receive an error within Heroku when receiving notifications.
+The code may be run without a credit card using `RACK_ENV=development foreman start` with a local PostgreSQL server.

+The rest of this section is concerned with deploying the application to Heroku.

 Next, we simply need to create a copy of this application.  run `heroku create` which will add a git remote named `heroku` to the git repository.
 Deployments